amirmasp/ECE513_cookie/README.md

 # ECE513_cookie

 v2
-using span and div tags to give styling needed for futuree CSS
+To get the style like wireframe in the file 8/31: using span and div tags to give styling needed for futuree CSS

 Add div, span, and other HTML tags to organize web page for styling